Drew Gilbert

 Early Career (2022)

-Gilbert began the 2023 season with the Asheville Tourists before being promoted to the Corpus Christi Hooks.
-He was selected to represent the Astros at the 2023 All-Star Futures Game, showcasing his potential as a future MLB star.
-On August 1, 2023, he was traded to the New York Mets in exchange for Justin Verlander, where he continued to impress, slashing .289/.381/.487 with 18 home runs and 59 RBIs over 116 appearances.
+Gilbert opened 2023 with the High-A Asheville Tourists and was promoted to the Double-A Corpus Christi Hooks in early May.
+He was selected to represent the Astros at the 2023 All-Star Futures Game, an early signal of his prospect pedigree.
+On August 1, 2023, Gilbert and first baseman Ryan Clifford were traded to the New York Mets as part of the package for veteran pitcher Justin Verlander, and he was assigned to the Double-A Binghamton Rumble Ponies.
+Across 116 total appearances in 2023, he slashed .289/.381/.487 with 18 home runs and 59 runs batted in.

 Personal Life